 Unlike Don Quixote, the giants in the Arthurian Legends were very much so not delusions.
 The Giant

-stories in France never had anything to do with actual Frenchmen, but wholly fictional ones.
+of Mont Saint-Michel inhabited what was known as Brittany, France.
+As always, the best stories in France never had anything to do with actual Frenchmen, but wholly fictional ones.

-been filled with cryptids.
+France, whether it be in modern times or the setting of conventional fantasy, has always been filled with cryptids.
 The giant of Saint-Michel was hardly an exception.
 After years of pillaging, rampaging and destroying everything beautiful, truly brutish behavior that only a French monster could excel in, an adequate and proportional response was required.

-Round Table would valiantly answer the call to duty and deliver swift death to the beast.
+The Knights of the Round Table were summoned, King Arthur and the Knights of the Round Table would valiantly answer the call to duty and deliver swift death to the beast.
 Most heroically, it would be Arthur himself, armed with his famous sword - who would travel to the island the Giant resided on to slay it.
 But, one must ask, what of the first one to scout ahead upon the Giant’s home?

-served as the steward of his Royal Court.
+Sir Bedivere was the Marshal to King Arthur himself.
+Not only this, but this Knight also served as the steward of his Royal Court.
 While he lacked a strong martial capability, often critiqued for almost cowardly behaviors in battle and at other times, being the physically least capable Knight of the entire Round Table - Sir Bedivere would remain by King Arthur’s side, from beginning to end.
 As if fastened to him by some dreaded fate.

-to be as famous as Lancelot.
+He was not as beloved as Percival, not as gallant and ambitious as Galahad, nor was he to be as famous as Lancelot.
 The man did not seek any Holy Grail, nor would he find it.
 Yet, he was among the closest, if not the truly closest, to King Arthur himself.

-power and prestige as the Holy Monarch King Arthur was - that he would ever entertain the idea of a personal guard.
+It was a laughable thought, that someone as capable, famous and burdened with great power and prestige as the Holy Monarch King Arthur was - that he would ever entertain the idea of a personal guard.
 Sir Bedivere was the brother of Sir Lucan, the cousin of Sir Griflet and truly the Knight of Cowards, some may recall.

-to those who ever came to doubt his integrity.
+But his determination to Arthur was true.
+It was enduring and real.
+Deep and foreboding to those who ever came to doubt his integrity.
 The history he shared with the King was beyond that of even Kay or Gawain.
 And yet, despite the fact his name was derived from the God of War of the Celts, Sir Bedivere radiated gentleness and prestigious virtue.
 Above all, his honour, commitment and integrity shined where his courage faltered or stumbled.

-that he was the only one to see the King’s true face.
+Few could ever know Arthur as intimately, as humanly, as Sir Bedivere did.
+It was likely that he was the only one to see the King’s true face.
 A face that was not carved of stone and determination, empowered by the impractical ideals that could not be fulfilled with the condition of humans being ever present.
 Arthur always told Sir Bedivere, that being his personal sword in his sheath - meant that the sharp blade would not dull or rust so easily.
 And just because a sword remained sheathed, it did not become completely pacified from its purpose.
 A heavy heart would weigh within Arthur’s chest, as he unfairly would force Sir Bedivere to carry a purpose that would break a man of any lesser character.

 Not only was he the most human of all the knights, he was the first Knight of the Round Table himself.
 And doomed with eternal loyalty, he had not ever questioned the words of the King for the sake of Camelot.
 For most of the time, at least.